zhouwang2/CodingBat-Solutions-Java/README.md

 # CodingBat-Solutions-Java

-These are the Kattis solutions of the questions I've done so far
+These are the CodingBat solutions of the questions I've done so far

 There'll be more coming up